HargunBhalla/InductionModulo-Calculator/README.md

-# Mathematical Induction and Modulo -calculator
+# Induction and Modulo Calculator